ThomasBuchinger/miq-flow/README.md

 * (WIP) prune - remove feature-domains without a branch

 ## Notes
-* Make sure you have [Rugged](https://github.com/libgit2/rugged) and [Thor](https://github.com/erikhuda/thor) installed (it is on the ManageIQ Appliances)
 * automate-gitflow may checkout a different branch, when used with a local repository
-* deploying multiple domains per feature-branch is not yet supported